 Hesan Knight: Oath and Initiation

-A Hesan Knight is almost always noble in birth, as young men of nobility are expected to become a knight.
+A Hesan Knight is almost always noble in birth, as young men of nobility are incentivized to become a knight.
 If the knight to be is of common birth (rare), they must be officiated by a knight of noble baring.
-The Hesan’s mythic worldview is one born from violence: the gods are soldiers, and creation itself is a battlefield.
+The Hesa’s mythic worldview is one born from violence: the gods are soldiers, and creation itself is a battlefield.
 The knighting ceremony is solemn and sacrificial in tone.
 It does not celebrate honor or chivalry in the romantic sense, but rather consecrate the knight as a weapon forged in memory of divine warfare.

 Ceremony of the Bladewake